thayub/eddmann/posts/2011-10-31-ten-ways-to-reverse-a-string-in-javascript.markdown

 ---
 title: Ten ways to reverse a string in JavaScript
 slug: ten-ways-to-reverse-a-string-in-javascript
+abstract: Multiple ways of completing one of the most popular interview questions.
 ---

 In a recent job interview I was asked to write a simple C# function that would reverse a string and return the result.
-However, there was a catch, I was unable to use the provided string objects <span class="snippet">reverse()</span> function.
+However, there was a catch, I was unable to use the provided string objects 'reverse()' function.
 I successfully created a function that did as requested (using a decrementing for-loop and concatenation), though I realised that using concatenation would result in a new string being created in memory upon each iteration - as strings are immutable objects.
 I solved this by using a StringBuilder to append each character to and returning the result.
 On the way home I began to think of the endless ways in which you could reverse a string in code (extremely sad I know).